The Drainage System

 - Always use new washers when replacing a part.
 If the “slip-joint” nut is worn, replace it.

-- Always use thread sealant type or pipe dope on metal connections, but not on plastic connections.
+- Always use thread sealant tape or pipe dope on metal connections, but not on plastic connections.

 - When cutting a drain component to size, remove all burrs from component to prevent blockage.